thecodingdad/ha-xtool/docs/PROTOCOL.md

 Reverse-engineered from the xTool Studio shared worker (`atomm-sharedworker.esm.*.js`).
-Counters and frame templates listed here are the live wire contract — diverging from them caused our earlier Python implementation to silently drop every response.
+Counters and frame templates listed here are the live wire contract — diverging from them causes the firmware to silently drop every response.

 **Defaults applied by Studio's worker:**